RobertApikyan/http_rest/README.md

 ```

 `DefaultRequestExecutor` is a default implementation of `RequestExecutor` and uses [http](https://pub.dev/packages/http) library for network interactions.

+## HttpRestClient

+The `HttpRestClient ` class acts as the central hub, coordinating the flow of requests and responses, and allowing for extensibility and customization at various stages through request and response converters, middlewares, and the RequestExecutor class.

+When a request is made through the HttpRestClient, the following steps occur:

+1. **Request Conversion**: The request object is passed through the request converter, which transforms it into the appropriate format for sending over the network.
+This ensures compatibility with the API endpoint and handles any necessary data conversions.

+2. **Request Middlewares**: The converted request then goes through a chain of request middlewares.
+These middlewares allow you to inject custom logic before the request is sent.
+Examples of request middleware functionalities include authentication, adding headers, or modifying the request payload.

+3. **Request Execution**: The processed request is passed to the RequestExecutor class, which handles the actual execution of the HTTP request.
+The RequestExecutor interacts with the network layer, communicates with the API endpoint, and receives the raw response.

+4. **Response Middlewares**: The response received from the RequestExecutor is then passed through a chain of response middlewares.
+These middlewares enable you to manipulate and process the response before it is returned to the caller.
+Common use cases for response middlewares include parsing response data, error handling, or logging.

+5. **Response Conversion**: After going through the response middlewares, the response is passed to the response converter.
+The response converter transforms the raw response into a structured format that aligns with your application's needs.
+This conversion step ensures that the response is in a format that can be easily consumed and understood by your code.

+6. **Result Return**: Finally, the converted response is returned as the result of the original request made through the HttpRestClient.
+The caller receives the processed response, which can be further processed or used to update the application's state.

 ## Conclusion

 In summary, the HTTP REST Library simplifies and enhances RESTful API integration.
 With support for RESTful methods, middlewares, converters, and multipart requests, it streamlines HTTP interactions.
 It provides customization options, abstraction, error handling, and enhanced logging, making it a valuable tool for building robust applications.